 Fuck.
 His nose and ears started bleeding.
 Don’t know how much more I can take.
 Don’t know how much—

-And then she started spreading, infecting the energetic expanse with not just darkness, but her God-cursed namesake: utter dissonance.
+And then she started spreading, infecting the expanse with not just darkness, but her God-cursed namesake: utter dissonance.
+Peter’s armor began to dissolve.

-It was too late; Dissona was about to complete her ascension.
-Everything he’d done had been for nothing.
+No! he thought desperately.
+NO!
+Dissona was about to complete her ascension.
 He thought through his options, and realized they were all but gone.

 All save one.

-Like all the heroes that had come before (and would come after), he muttered the most powerful phrase in all of existence.
-A two-word poem that held the secrets to the universe and the key to bliss, an eternal mnemonic that accepted everything, denied nothing:
+He followed in the footsteps of every hero who’d managed to pull a Hail Mary win out of his or her terror-puckered asshole, and muttered the most powerful phrase in all of existence.
+A two-word poem that held the secrets to the universe and the key to bliss, an eternal mnemonic that accepted everything and denied nothing: